-- 1. A description of the supported employment services to be provided. - 2.
+- a.
+A description of the supported employment services to be provided. - b.
 The identification of the provider of extended services.

-J. REPORTING REQUIREMENTS
+J. Reporting Requirements

 Community-based vendors are required to submit invoices with a monthly progress report (this requirement will be noted on the authorization) for each consumer receiving direct job training services.